ManicodeSecurity/Defending-DevOps/labs/008-K8S-Cluster-Secrets/lab.md

 kubectl get svc
 ```

-2. In order to use the Vault service from our local machine, we first forward a local port to the Vault port (8200) using `kubectl port-forward`.
+2. In order to use the Vault service from our Cloud Shell instance, we first forward a local port to the Vault port (8200) using `kubectl port-forward`.
 ```
-kubectl port-forward vault-0 8200:8200
+kubectl port-forward vault-0 8200:8200 &
-# This will open a foreground process and may appear like it is hanging - but it isn't!
+# This will open a background process
 ```

 3. We will use `curl` to interact with our newly created Vault cluster.
 The following commands will write secrets to the cluster: